Adam Sebire Greenland Sea Ice DJI_0514c.jpg

 Adam photographs for a wide range of events, performances and organisations using the Sony A7 IV camera (offering both stills and 4K video coverage if required).

-Regular clients include the Royal Flying Doctor Service & Sydney Opera House.
+Regular clients have included the Royal Flying Doctor Service & Sydney Opera House.
 Special rates are available for the not-for-profit sector.

 Adam was a finalist in the Royal Geographic Society (London) Earth Photo Prize and Australia’s Head On Awards; and was joint 1st prize winner of the Faces of Climate Change award (right).
 His 6-week solo exhibition Roads to Nowhere formed part of the Head On Photo FestivalVivid Sydney and The Rocks Pop-Up in central Sydney winter 2012, while his Below the Line series was shown at World Expo, Milan, 2015.
 His thermography (thermal imaging) work is showcased here.